 Your fence has to be sparkling clean.
 OK, maybe not sparkling, but clean.
 That means no mildew, grease, oil, or dirt.
 One way to clean your fence is by using a 3:1 solution of water to bleach.
 Get yourself an inexpensive low-pressure pump sprayer to spray the solution onto your fence.
 Then rinse it off thoroughly with water.

 Another way to clean your fence is by using a pressure washer.
 This may be the better option for a really dirty fence.
 But you have to be careful not to leave streak marks or damage the wood.
-So try to keep the pressure under 1,500 psi (use a wide angle tip) and go the length of the board in a single direction.
+So try to keep the pressure under 1,000 psi (when in doubt, use the lowest setting and if it cleans, there’s no reason to go higher), use a wide-angle tip (40° or more), and go the length of the board in a single direction.

 After cleaning, wait 48 hours to allow your fence to dry completely before staining.